Near West Side, Chicago: Illinois Medical District

 The Illinois Medical District is one of the largest medical districts in the United States, and the largest in the state.
 John H. Stroger Jr. Hospital of Cook County (formerly known as Cook County Hospital), one of the largest county-run hospitals in the U.S. and inspiration for the TV shows ER and The Fugitive, is located here.
 The District had its start in the 1870s when Cook County Hospital, Rush Medical College, and the College of Physicians and Surgeons were established on the Near West Side following the great Chicago fire of 1871.
 The cornerstone for the Medical Center was the building of Cook County Hospital in 1876.
 In 1877, Rush Medical College erected a building next to County at Harrison and Wood.
 Presbyterian Hospital (affiliated with Rush) was built in 1883.
 The University of Illinois at Chicago's origins in the District can be traced to the College of Physicians and Surgeons, founded in 1881.
-In 1917, the State acquired the vacated West Side Park located at Polk and Wolcott for the University.
+In 1917, the State acquired the vacated West Side Park located at Polk and Wolcott for the university.

 The district is also home to University of Illinois Medical Center, Rush University Medical Center, Rush University, University of Illinois College of Medicine, Illinois Eye and Ear Infirmary, UIC College of Dentistry, UIC College of Pharmacy, Jesse Brown VA, The Neuropsychiatric Institute, Ruth M. Rothstein CORE Center, Chicago Lighthouse, Illinois Forensic Science Center, West Side CDC, the Chicago Children's Advocacy Center, the Chicago office of the Federal Bureau of Investigation, the Cook County Juvenile Temporary Detention Center, Chicago Department of Public Health and the Cook County Medical Examiner's Office.

 Tri-Taylor

 The Tri-Taylor neighborhood lies directly west of the Illinois Medical District.
-The neighborhood area roughly resembles a triangle with Interstate 290, Ogden Avenue, and industrial railroad tracks west of Western Avenue as the borders.
+The neighborhood area roughly resembles a triangle with the Eisenhower Expressway, Ogden Avenue, and industrial railroad tracks west of Western Avenue as the borders.
 The neighborhood is traditionally an extension of the Little Italy neighborhood to its east, although it has consistently been one of the most diverse neighborhoods in Chicago as it was situated on the borders of African American, Irish, Hispanic, and Italian areas.
 It is a residential area for students from UIC.
 The neighborhood is also home to the Chicago Technology Park research center as well as the West Side Center for Disease Control, the office for the Medical Examiner of Cook County, and Chicago Hope Academy (a private Christian high school that opened in the former St. Callistus School in 2005).